roc-streaming/roc-vad/README.md

 You can control Roc VAD driver from any programming language via [gRPC](https://grpc.io/) interface.

-You can to do everything you can do via command-line tool, which itself is just a wrapper for the same RPC calls.
+With gRPC you can do everything you can via the command-line tool, which by itself is just a wrapper for the same RPC calls.
 Unlike the command-line tool, gRPC interface will maintain backward compatibility on updates.

 More details are available here: